ulisespereira/AttractorDynamics/README.md

 2. CapacityFung
 3. MaximalCapacity

-With a few modifications the code in this repo reproduces most of the figures on the paper.
+With a few modifications, this code reproduces most of the figures on the paper.
 Send me an e-mail if you have further inquiries.

 # Dynamics